 Independence is a tiny town located in the state of Virginia.
 With a population of 927 people and two constituent neighborhoods, Independence is the 278th largest community in Virginia.

-Because occupations involving physical labor dominate the local economy, Independence is generally considered to be a blue-collar town.
-42.07% of the Independence workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Independence is a town of production and manufacturing workers, sales and office workers, and service providers.
-There are especially a lot of people living in Independence who work in office and administrative support (19.71%), food service (8.41%), and healthcare (6.01%).
+Independence is a blue-collar town, with 45.13% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Independence is a town of production and manufacturing workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Independence who work in maintenance occupations (12.05%), office and administrative support (11.28%), and management occupations (6.92%).

 Residents will find that the town is relatively quiet.
 This is because it is not over-populated, and it has fewer college students, renters, and young children - all of whom can be noisy at times.
 So, if you're looking for a relatively peaceful place to live, Independence is worth considering.

-The per capita income in Independence in 2010 was $16,971, which is low income relative to Virginia and the nation.
-This equates to an annual income of $67,884 for a family of four.
+The per capita income in Independence in 2010 was $15,840, which is low income relative to Virginia and the nation.
+This equates to an annual income of $63,360 for a family of four.
+Independence also has one of the higher rates of people living in poverty in the nation, with 35.24% of its population below the federal poverty line.

-Independence is a somewhat ethnically-diverse town.
+Independence is a very ethnically-diverse town.
 The people who call Independence home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Independence residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Independence include English, German, Scottish, and Italian.
+Important ancestries of people in Independence include English, German, Italian, and Scottish.

 The most common language spoken in Independence is English.
 Other important languages spoken here include Spanish and French.